 What sticks out the most on this Diamondback’s model is the SR Suntour XCM fork with 120mm of travel, which is plenty if you want to ride aggressively.
 The SR Suntour Raidon-R rear air shock will help you with this.
 It has a rebound adjust, so it won’t feel like a pogo stick, as many other entry-level shocks do.

 I especially liked the 9-speed drivetrain, which keeps shifting simple and effective.
-The rear derailleur is a Shimano Acera, which is expected on the best mountain bikes in this price range.
+The rear derailleur is a Shimano Acera, whichyou cans expected on this class.